 The Inland Waterways Association campaigns for the use, maintenance and restoration of Britain’s waterways.
 It is a national charity run by volunteers, and has over 18,000 members whose interests include boating, towing path walking, industrial archaeology, nature conservation and many other activities associated with the inland waterways.
 The Association Vision is to ensure the inland waterways of England and Wales are restored and maintained to the best possible standards, and kept accessible for the benefit of all people.
 A regular update on all things connected with these aims is published on their website.
-The South West Region of the IWA issues their own magazine, the Sou’Wester, which can be found here.
+The South West Region of the IWA has their own section which can be found here.

 The Stover Bargee

 We produce a quarterly newsletter called The Stover Bargee which is delivered to members.
 To see a previous issue please click here.

 Built by our forefathers, preserved for our grandchildren

 Flooding from the River Teign has again damaged some lengths of the canal bank and towpath but it was good to see water in the lower part of the canal - even if it was flowing!
 Work parties are suspended under lockdown restrictions but individual members have managed to stabilised the most dangerous sections for safety purposes.